PaddlePaddle/PaddleDepth/PaddleCompletion/model_document/FCFRNet/README.md

 ## Evaluation

 **Important**:for evaluation , you need to download sparse to coarse depth val image  from [this website](https://aistudio.baidu.com/aistudio/datasetdetail/175535/0) and employ it as input of the proposed network.
-Sparse-to-Coarse is trained using STD.
-Besides you need to download weight from [this website](https://aistudio.baidu.com/aistudio/datasetdetail/176607)

 [comment]: <> (We use the result of )